mauroleos/Twitter-Showcase-app/README.md

 # Twitter-Showcase-app

-This is a Twitter Showcase App written in HTML, CSS, Javascript, NodeJs, and uses React, Bootsrap, ExpressJs as an internal API, and Bootstrap/Reactstrap and is deployed with Heroku.
+This is a Twitter Showcase App written in HTML, CSS, Javascript, and NodeJs.
+It uses React, Bootstrap, ExpressJs as an internal API, and is deployed with Heroku.

 <strong>View application on <a href="https://twitter-showcase-app-ml.herokuapp.com/"><b>Heroku</b></a>.</strong>